Adaptive reduced tempering For Bayesian inverse problems and rare event simulation: Introduction

 An adaptive SMC approach using a predetermined hierarchy of reduced scores has also been proposed in \cite{latz2018multilevel}.
 This work tackles the tricky problem of selecting the right reduced model at the current temperature during simulation.
 Indeed, choosing a proper criterion to decide along the simulation when to refine the reduced score is quite an open question in general \cite{Gelman98}, although various heuristics have been proposed in the context or rare event simulation relying on some error quantification~\cite{bect2017bayesian,heas2020selecting,cerou2024adaptive}.
-In their work, the authors of \cite{latz2018multilevel} propose a heuristic consisting on minimizing the variation of the particules weights testing the case of a reduced score refined or not.
+In their work, the authors of \cite{latz2018multilevel} propose a heuristic consisting of minimizing the variation of the particle weights over the two possible scenarios: refining or maintaining the reduced score.
 In this work, we go beyond these ideas and generally answer the question of when to update the reduced score and with which snapshots.